Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: A Further Regularization of the (Dual) Hitchcock Problem

-We are interested in the properties of a mapping which maps the marginals onto the corresponding (optimal) transport plan, which will replace the lower-level Kantorovich problem in the formulation of the bilevel Hitchcock problem in Subsection \ref{sc:REDU}.
-For this reason, in the following definition, we introduce the (regularized) marginal-to-transport-plan mapping.
+In the following, we are interested in the properties of a mapping which maps the marginals onto the corresponding (optimal) transport plan.
+We will use this mapping to replace the lower-level Kantorovich problem in the formulation of the bilevel Hitchcock problem in \cref{sc:REDU}.

 \begin{definition} The \emph{regularized marginal-to-transport-plan mapping} is given by

 where $(\alpha_1, \alpha_2) = \Fcal_{\gamma, \varepsilon}(\mu_1, \mu_2)$. \end{definition}

 The above definition gives rise to several remarks.